Over 500 pages in Epstein files were entirely blacked out, CBS News finds

 The Epstein Files Transparency Act, passed by Congress last month, requires the Justice Department to release the files in its possession related to Epstein and Maxwell.

 Redactions are allowed for a handful of reasons, including to protect survivors' personal information and to leave out violent photos and child sexual abuse material.
-Documents can also be withheld in a "tailored and temporary manner" if their release would "jeopardize an active federal investigation or ongoing prosecution."
+Documents can also be withheld in a "narrowly tailored and temporary" manner if their release would "jeopardize an active federal investigation or ongoing prosecution."

 Some of Friday's redactions appear to black out the names of survivors, but it's not clear in every case why information was blacked out.
 The government is required to give Congress a list of redactions within 15 days.